w3c/wai-quick-start/source/writing.html.erb.md

 {:.attach_permalink}
 ## Use informative and unique page titles

 The title of a page should be unique within the website and should simply describe the page content.
-For pages that are part of a multi-step process, consider including the stage within the title.
+For pages that are part of a multi-step process, consider including the stage within the title. @@frontload

 {::nomarkdown}
 <%= example %>